Mobile Spanish-language center to roll out in Patapsco Valley State Park next year

 He hopes to extend the interpretive center’s use to schools and festivals in the area and make it a “pretty visible piece of infrastructure.”

-The van is similar to programs rolled out by the Chesapeake Conservancy’s Roving Ranger team at Sandy Point State Park in Queen Anne’s County and at national parks in San Francisco, Ferraro said.
+The van is similar to programs rolled out by the Chesapeake Conservancy’s Roving Ranger team at Sandy Point State Park in Anne Arundel County and at national parks in San Francisco, Ferraro said.

 The ultimate goal is to get more ESL, or English as a second language, speakers in leadership roles with the Friends organization and other Patapsco park boards, “and help us plan for what they want to see at the park,” Ferraro said.